mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 6 | Backend | Fix the signup and login

-If we inspect the project, inside `server/routes/auth.js` we already have 2 routes for signup (`POST /api/signup`) and login (`POST /api/login`).
+If you inspect the project, inside `server/routes/auth.js` you already have 2 routes for signup (`POST /api/signup`) and login (`POST /api/login`).
 The problem with them is that they rely on 2 fields, "username"/"password", instead of "email"/"password".

 Let's change this!

 Go to `server/routes/auth.js` and find and replace all `username` by `email`.

-To make the code cleaner, in the signup route, you can also remove everything related `name` (we don't need the name of the user in this project).
+To make the code cleaner, in the signup route, you can also remove everything related `name` (you don't need the name of the user in this project).

 ```js
 // server/routes/auth.js